CA-APM/ca-apm-fieldpack-nginx/README.md

     `node index`

   Output appears on the console and in the Investigator.

-# Metrics
+# nginx Metrics
 The nginx Monitor reports these request metrics:
 ```
     nginx|hostname:Average Requests per Connection